 Once an Early Help Plan is created, regular Family Support Meetings are held to review agreed actions and plan the next steps.
 Parents and children contribute to the action plan.
 The lead professional will be point of contact for the family and monitor the action plan.
 This might be the person who wrote the plan, or another professional at the meeting.
 All our DSLs and Learning Mentors are qualified to lead Early Help Plans.
-Early Help Workers are able to support families living in temporary accommodation, health and disability, education and living environment.
+Pastoral staff can support families living in temporary accommodation, health and disability, education and living environment.
 We understand that these external factors can negatively influence a pupil's educational achievement, therefore we provide early intervention to prevent problems from escalating.